-Putting together a list of the top 10 best wines tasted in 2012 was not easy.
+Putting together a list of the top ten wines tasted in 2012 was not easy.
 The wines included on this list of the top 10 best wines tasted in 2012 combine quality with the memory of the moment.
 It’s easy to pick the best wines.
 But the special bottles that offer a lasting memory that remains etched in your mind, long after the bottle’s are finished are the truly special wines.

 The memories include a perfect bottle shared with my dad, Don Leve on Father’s Day, to wines tasted over the summer in my backyard with friends.
 A few of the wines were tasted blind with my favorite wine tasting group, 7 Blind Men along with wines opened by a friend for my birthday.
 A couple of the wines were enjoyed in Bordeaux during my annual tasting visit.

 While all the wines on this list are stunning, the memories attached to each experience are what placed them on my list of the top 10 best wines tasted in 2012.
 When you think about it, the true gift wine offers is its incredibly ability to let us remember the special moments in life.
 That is what this list represents for 2012.